imaltamash/TypeAheadSuggestions/README.md

 Garbage Collection automatically determine what memory is no longer being used by a Java application and to recycle this memory for other uses.

+Data Structure Used

+Blocking Queue: queue that blocks when you try to dequeue from it and the queue is empty, or if you try to enqueue items to it and the queue is already full.
+We have used Blocking queue here to support concurrency in execution.

+Graph: non-linear data structure consisting of nodes and edges.
+We have used graph here to store the references.

 * Garbage.java: Entry point of application, call method get(), release() and gc() of GarbageCollector class to create the reference, release the reference and to do the clean-up process respectively.

 * GarbageCollector.java: It has createReferences method that will create the reference for object in the graph(add the object in graph ) and return the reference object.
 It has gc() and release method to release the reference and to do the clean-up process.

 * GarbageCollectorTask: this will traverse through graph and identify unused references.
 It also push collected objects(unused references) to finalize queue, which is taken care by FinalizeTask.
+It has logic for mark & sweep algotithm, It first marks the objects to be garbage-collected in the memory space and then clears the marked objects

 * FinalizeTask: FinalizeTask calls the finalize method on the  objects pushed to finalize queue by GarbageCollectorTask class.

 * Reference: Implementation of graph.

-*